MPs warned over ‘toxic’ language after Johnson comments

 Mrs Cox’s sister, Kim Leadbeater, told Sky News: “I think the prime minister needs to think very carefully about the language he uses.
 I think everybody has to think really carefully about the language they use.”

-“We would remind everybody that respect is a fundamental value of all our democracies and it is the responsibility of each and every politician to uphold our values, and history has shown us what happens when they are not respected.”
+for the European Commission said that “respect is the key word and we would remind everyone that respect is a fundamental value of all our democracies.”
+Asked about Mr King’s tweet in a morning press briefing, the spokeswoman said that “it is the responsibility of each and every politician to uphold our values and history has shown us what happens when they are not respected.”

 Attacks